michaldaniel/deepin-meets-arc/README.md

 # DeepinMeetsArc
 ## What is DeepinMeetsArc?

-[Deepin GTK theme](https://cr.deepin.io/#/admin/projects/deepin-gtk-theme) for GNOME that fell in love with [Arc theme](https://github.com/horst3180/arc-theme).
+[Deepin GTK theme](https://cr.deepin.io/#/admin/projects/deepin-gtk-theme) for GNOME fell in love with [Arc theme](https://github.com/horst3180/arc-theme) and they had a baby.
 For the most part it's Deepin theme look, but with Arc accent colours, window buttons, and wiget styles for radio buttons, switches and many other.

 This theme is mostly a mash up of those two themes, credits go to the authors or Deepin and Arc GTK themes.